 Your grades for assignments will also be posted on Canvas.
-I am always happy to discuss the content of an assignment, but grade issues must be dealt with in a timely manner.
-You have one week after a score has been posted to contact your instructor/TA if you believe there has been a grading or a recording error.
+We are always happy to discuss the content of an assignment, but grade issues must be dealt with in a timely manner.
+You have ten days after a score has been posted to contact your instructors if you believe there has been a grading or a recording error.
 Grades are not eligible to be changed after that.